-- Appointing one of its members to be responsible for coordinating emergency response in the respective Districts, under the direction of the Permanent Secretary of the Ministry of Special Programmes; - Operating the District Early Warning System (EWS); - > Formulation, compilation and coordination of District Disaster Contingency Plans; - Administering district disaster and contingency funds; - Appointing lead agencies, through memoranda of understanding, to be responsible for coordinating emergency responses in their respective districts; - Conducting and documenting an inventory on the response capacity for the emergency services; - Working with other committees to support community institution- building, for disaster management; - Organizing and participating in disaster management training and needs assessment, in conjunction with local experts, volunteers, trained personnel and other stakeholders; - Monitoring, analysis and evaluating the data for disaster management activities in the Districts; - > Coordinating, training and public awareness programmes and activities; - Promoting advocacy for and co-ordination of Disaster Management and DRR programmes and activities, including, especially, the mainstreaming of Disaster Management, DRR and Climate Change in Education, Development Planning and management.
+- Appointing one of its members to be responsible for coordinating emergency response in the respective Districts, under the direction of the Permanent Secretary of the Ministry of Special Programmes; - Operating the District Early Warning System (EWS); - Formulation, compilation and coordination of District Disaster Contingency Plans; - Administering district disaster and contingency funds; - Appointing lead agencies, through memoranda of understanding, to be responsible for coordinating emergency responses in their respective districts; - Conducting and documenting an inventory on the response capacity for the emergency services; - Working with other committees to support community institutionbuilding, for disaster management; - Organizing and participating in disaster management training and needs assessment, in conjunction with local experts, volunteers, trained personnel and other stakeholders; - Monitoring, analysis and evaluating the data for disaster management activities in the Districts; - Coordinating, training and public awareness programmes and activities; - Promoting advocacy for and co-ordination of Disaster Management and DRR programmes and activities including mainstreaming of Disaster Management, DRR and Climate Change in Education, Development

+Planning and management.

-It is, especially noteworthy, that the District Disaster Management Committee will foster linkages with non-governmental partners, and with District representatives of Sectoral Ministries and Local Authorities.
+The District Disaster Management Committee will foster linkages with nongovernmental partners, and with District representatives of Sectoral Ministries and Local Authorities.
 They will work with grassroots community groups, individuals and volunteers, who have experience and / or interest in disaster management.